TopEFT/topeft/README_FITTING.md

 scram b -j8
 ```

-Otherwise, this package should be compatible with most CMSSW releases.
-It still requires the HiggsCombineTool package though.
-See https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/wiki/gettingstarted#for-end-users-that-dont-need-to-commit-or-do-any-development

-##### EFTFit
+#### Get the EFTFit repository
 ```
 cd $CMSSW_BASE/src/
 git clone git@github.com:cms-govner/EFTFit.git EFTFit scram b -j8
 ```

-##### CombineHarvester
+#### Get the CombineHarvester repository
+This package is designed to be used with the CombineHarvester fork.

 ```
 git clone git@github.com:cms-analysis/CombineHarvester.git
 scram b -j8
 ```
-This might case errors, but you can safely ignore them.
+This might cause errors, but you can safely ignore them.

-#### Fitting
+### Fitting

-##### In TopCoffea
-- ROOT is required, so install it first iwth `conda install -c conda-forge root`
-- Run `python analysis/topEFT/datacard_maker.py` (see `analysis/topEFT/README.md` for details)
+Now we can actually run combine to perform the fits.

-##### In CMSSW
+#### In CMSSW
 - Enter `CMSSW_10_2_13/src/EFTFit/Fitter/test` (wherever you have it installed) and run `cmsenv` to initialize CMSSW
 - Copy all .txt and .root files created by `python analysis/topEFT/datacard_maker.py` (in the `histos` directory of your TopCoffea ananlyzer)
 - Run `combineCards.py ttx_multileptons-* > combinedcard.txt` to merge them all into one txt file. **DO NOT** merge multiple variables!